Table of Contents

 Matlab Home Directory Use

 When running Matlab on the HPC it will create an entirely new, host-specific preference directory within your .MathWorks/ServiceHost folder in your home directory.
-Since you may end up running Matlab on many dozens of different hosts via Slurm, this can end up taking up many gigabytes of your home directory space:
+Since you may end up running Matlab on many dozens of different hosts via Slurm, this can end up taking up many gigabytes of your home directory space, as well as slow the starting of Matlab on any host/node/system that you launch it on for the first time:

 $ cd $HOME